-The academy's accounting period covers the year to 31 August 2020.
+The academy's accounting period covers the year to 31 August 2021.

-Most of the academy trust's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year ended 31 August 2020 and the associated expenditure is shown as restricted funds in the Statement of Financial Activities.
+The majority of the academy trust's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the ESFA during the year ended 31 August 2021 and the associated expenditure is shown as restricted funds in the Statement of Financial Activities.